OFFICIAL MONTH IN REVIEW

 In his veto message the President had said:

 “Recognizing the soundness of this policy of providing incentives to producers to increase their productivity.
 I avail myself of this opportunity to promise to the advocates of Senate Bill No. 167 that I will in due time appoint a committee of responsible officials and leaders in business, agriculture, and industry to study ways and means of attaining the objectives of the said bill in a manner generally beneficial to our national economy.

 “It is the hope of this Administration that with the cooperation of all patriotic citizens of this country, a formula can be found to provide positive and practical incentives to producers and manufacturers.”

-The President conferred this evening with former Finance Secretary Antonio de las Alas, chairman of the Presidential Incentives Committee, and directed that the committee hurry up its studies on the subject of giving incentives to producers-exporters.
-He added that parts of the recommendations requiring congressional action would be embodied in an administration bill to be submitted to Congress in January, 1958.
+The President conferred this evening with former Finance Secretary-Antonio de las Alas, chairman of the Presidential Incentives Committee, and directed that the committee hurry up its studies on the subject of giving incentives to producers-exporters.
+He added that parts of the recommendations requiring congressional action would be embodied in an administration bill to be submitted in Congress in January, 1958.